 When you think of visiting Banff and Lake Louise, two options come to mind: a summer hiking and sightseeing trip or a winter ski/snowboard trip.
 Both of those are great choices, but before you book your airfare and accommodation, have you considered a spring or fall adventure?

-Spring and Autumn in the Rocky Mountains have a bit more character than you’d usually associate with the seasons, but one thing is certain: there are fewer visitors to Banff and Lake Louise.
+Spring and autumn in the Rocky Mountains have more character than you’d usually associate with the seasons, but one thing is certain: there are fewer visitors to Banff and Lake Louise.

 1. Have the place to yourself